A critical analysis of Basotho conception of euthanasia

 dignity namely extrinsic dignity.
 While it is true that euthanasia can

-be performed in many ways; itis however the aim of this article to
+be performed in many ways; it is however the aim of this article to

 illustrate that Basotho communities were practicing both active